adept-rug-hens/sumo-dm-template/README.md

 to work with.
 Feel free to modify these as needed (you can also modify their json files before applying, but I find it typically easier to edit entities via the UI).

+## Running the config
-To test the config locally, go through the normal flow with the grpc UI.
+To test the config locally, go through the normal flow by calling PublishConfigUpsertedMessage with the grpc UI.

-If you want to run against the dev directory manager rather than locally, you can do
+If you want to run against the dev directory manager rather than locally, you can execute
 ```bash
 yext dm run --cacId base-dm-config
 ```